faenrandir/a_careful_examination/documents/about_apostates/1856-06-15-BrighamYoung_Sermon.md

+---
+title: Never love your wives one hair's breadth further than they adorn the Gospel
+layout: page
+---

 [Journal of Discourses vol 3, pg 360--361](http://jod.mrm.org/3/354)

 A Discourse by President Brigham Young, Delivered in the Bowery, Great Salt Lake City, June 15, 1856.